 Dr. Richard Carrier was in a MythVision Podcast livestream on YouTube talking about how the Biblical Book of Daniel is a forgery.
 I got the chance to ask him for his definition of a forgery and he said he followed Bart Ehrman’s definition.
 However, Dr. Carrier gave a somewhat different definition than the one I quoted earlier from Bart.
 Among other things, Carrier said, “A forgery is basically pretending to be the author that you’re not and expecting to get away with it. … it’s not like an exercise in fiction”.[8, 27:15] While this is still limited to authoring writings, it does factor in the intention of indefinite deceit that I include in my definition.

-In summary, I think defining a forgery as “a creation made with the intent to have it deceive for as long as possible” is the best working definition so far.
+In summary, I think defining a forgery as “a creation made with the intent to have it deceive a specific party for as long as possible” is the best working definition so far.

 “Despite its evident interest for understanding literature, mystification has been little studied.
 Scholars writing in English have been particularly inattentive to the form.”